Alextros00/Home-Automation-NodeRED-ESP-Telegram/README.md

   ```

 ### ESP32
 What ESP32 should not matter much.
-Be sure you have a pinout of the device as you will need to choose your own pin to use.
+Be sure you have a pinout of the device as you will need to choose your own pin to use.<br/>
 How to configure your ESP32 to control a relay through MQTT can be found [here](https://github.com/Alextros00/).

 ### Telegram